LedgerInvesting/bayesblend/docs/user-guide/simulation.md

-methods all perform better than the mixture modelling approach for this example, indicating that the use of PSIS-LOO estimates to obtain the model weights offers an non-trivial performance improvement.
+methods all perform better than the mixture modelling approach for this example, indicating that the use of PSIS-LOO estimates to obtain the model weights offers a non-trivial performance improvement.
 The differences between pseudo-BMA, pseudo-BMA+, stacking-mle and stacking-bayes are very small for this